Trackunit/developer-hub/sdk-docs/iris-app-sdk-functions/iris-app-publish.md

 First, you will need to create an Iris App SDK and Extension.

-1. Open a Terminal or Command window and enter the build command (npx nx run my-first-app:build)  to build your Iris App SDK.
+1. Open a Terminal or Command window and enter the build command (nx run my-first-app:build)  to build your Iris App SDK.
 Use your app name instead of my-first-app within the command line.

 ```
-npx nx run my-first-app:build
+nx run my-first-app:build
 ```